-Mixed media HO scale (1:87) models with sound and HD video (forthcoming).
+Mixed media H0 scale (1:87) models with sound and HD video (forthcoming).
 Various dimensions and duration.

 Following the temporary end of travel and the order to ‘stay at home’ as a result of the Covid-19 pandemic, a year’s worth of planning for site specific fieldwork (my primary method for work to date) was aborted.